Multidisciplinary Association for Psychedelic Studies: Funding

 MAPS is a nonprofit 501(c)(3) research and educational organization, funded by donations from individuals and foundations.
-Donations to MAPS can be restricted to fund a specific project, or be unrestricted.
-MAPS also receives revenue from conferences and events, such as the Psychedelic Science conference, as well as from the sale of books, merchandise, and art.
-With a policy of transparency in financial matters, MAPS publishes a detailed annual financial report.
 On August 20, 2020, having raised $30 million in non-profit donations in less than six months, MAPS and the Psychedelic Science Funders Collaborative (PSFC) announced the completion of the Capstone Campaign, a non-profit fundraising effort to fund the final research required to seek U.S. Food and Drug Administration (FDA) approval of MDMA-assisted psychotherapy for posttraumatic stress disorder (PTSD).

 Legal efforts

 Medical cannabis monopoly

 National Institute on Drug Abuse (NIDA) has a government granted monopoly on the production of cannabis for medical research purposes.
-In the past, the institute has refused to supply marijuana to researchers who had obtained all other necessary federal permits.
-Medical marijuana researchers and activists claim that NIDA, which is not supposed to be a regulatory organization, does not have the authority to effectively regulate who does and doesn't get to do research with medical marijuana.
-Jag Davies of the Multidisciplinary Association for Psychedelic Studies (MAPS) writes in MAPS Bulletin:

 Currently, the National Institute on Drug Abuse (NIDA) has a monopoly on the supply of research-grade marijuana, but no other Schedule I drug, that can be used in FDA-approved research.
 NIDA uses its monopoly power to obstruct research that conflicts with its vested interests.
 MAPS had two of its FDA-approved medical marijuana protocols rejected by NIDA, preventing the studies from taking place.
 MAPS has also been trying without success for almost four years to purchase 10 grams of marijuana from NIDA for research into the constituents of the vapor from marijuana vaporizers, a non-smoking drug delivery method that has already been used in one FDA-approved human study.

 NIDA administers a contract with the University of Mississippi to grow the nation's only legal cannabis crop for medical and research purposes, including the Compassionate Investigational New Drug program.
 United States federal law registers cannabis as a Schedule I drug.
 Medical marijuana researchers typically prefer to use high-potency marijuana, but NIDA's National Advisory Council on Drug Abuse has been reluctant to provide cannabis with high THC levels, citing safety concerns: